(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 You’ll need to provide your name, address, and SSN, plus your date of birth (that’s because of the US Patriot Act which requires financial institutions to verify account holders’ identities).

 Your Parent Wallet displays your current balance and allows you to set up AutoFunding.
 It also records your funding history (including exactly how much money you’ve given to each child each week).

 Transferring money from your bank to the app is free, and takes a day or two.
 You can also set up an AutoFunding option to have the app fund a certain amount, say $50 or $75, per month, into the wallet.

-Then, set up an automatic allowance amount per week, and decide what percentages of allowance go to which category.
+Then, set up an automatic payment of their allowance amount per week, and decide what percentages of the allowance go to which category.

 For example, if you decide to give each child $5 per week, and would like them to save 25% and give 10% of the total, then Greenlight will automatically send $1.25 to Savings and $.50 to Giving.

 Greenlight allows you to pick the stores where your child can spend.
 So, if you’d like them to be able to buy a toy at Target, but you definitely don’t want to allow spending online at Amazon, then you can “green light” the stores you want.

 You designate how much of their spending money your kiddos get to spend at each store.
 Kids can also pull money from ATMs with the app.